Sup3Legacy/FerrOS/report/report.md

 * `Bootloader` : a bootloader is something we didn't want to write at the beginning of the project.
 TODO on en fait un maintenant?
 * `xmas-elf` : an ELF parsing utility.
 This is something we could have written ourselves but it involves a lot of boilerplate code that would take a long time to write.

-Some other crates brought us some convinient structures and macros but can be considered as "accessories".
+Some other crates brought us some convenient structures and macros but can be considered as "accessories".